wyattowalsh/sports-analytics/README.md

 #### Welcome to my *sports analytics* repository!!

-Here you can find associated my associated projects, notes, and other work within the sports analytics domain.
+##### Here you can find associated my associated projects, notes, and other work within the sports analytics domain.

 ---

 ## Explanation of Repository Contents

-The repository is organized such that there is a `README.md` associated with each major directory that explains the contents of that directory.
+Currently, the repository is arranged such that different sports of interest each have their own directory as well as a directory for ***sports analytics*** resources, and project dependencies.
+Project dependencies is located within the root because there repo-wide dependencies as well as project-wide dependencies.
+Each major subdirector within the repository is outfitted with `README.md` file which goes into greater detail about the contents of a certain subdirectory.

 ---